progrium/darwinkit/README.md

 ## Thanks

-The original `objc` and `variadic` packages were written by Mikkel Krautz.
-The `variadic` package is a little magic to make everything possible since libobjc relies heavily on variadic function calls, which aren't possible out of the box in Cgo.
+The original `objc` and `variadic` packages were written by [Mikkel Krautz](https://github.com/mkrautz).
+The `variadic` package is some assembly magic to make everything possible since libobjc relies heavily on variadic function calls, which aren't possible out of the box in Cgo.

 ## License